-This bill would require a project owner to commence construction of a project within 12 months after the project has been certified by the commission.
+This bill would require a project owner to commence construction of a project within 12 months after the project has been certified by the commission and all accompanying project permits are final and administrative and judicial appeals have been completed.
 The bill would require a project owner to submit construction and commercial operation milestones within 30 days after project certification.
+If that 30-day deadline is not met, the bill would require the commission to establish construction milestones for the project.
 The bill would specify that the failure of the project owner to meet construction or commercial operation milestones, without a finding of good cause, is cause for revocation of certification or the imposition of other penalties.
-The bill would authorize the commission to extend the start of construction by 12 months under certain circumstances.
+The bill would require the commission to extend the start of construction by 24 months under certain circumstances.